GALLERY

 a) Using your hand, mix the glaze-base until it has a uniform consistency throughout, making sure there are no lumps on the floor, walls or floating on the surface and that the thickness is right for your work.

-b) Place the stack of tiles that have been prepared to used to the right of the basin, on top of a wooden board.
+b) Place the stack of tiles that have been prepared to use to the right of the basin, on top of a wooden board.
 The board helps to keep them clean, it should be narrower than the tiles, to make picking them up easier and also long, so that it can be picked up and used as a tray.

 c) To support the tiles, lay the wooden frame across the top of the basin.